Navigating Ancient Shores

 When it comes to support, we ensure that each participant is provided with unparalleled, 360 degree support, from your initial contact with the GVI Family, all the way through your program, and even after, as you become part of the GVI Alumni Team.

-As part of this promise, we will ensure, whenever possible, that one of our dedicated staff will be available to meet you at the airport.
-In most locations, we also set up a Whatsapp group to help with managing airport arrivals.
 We will arrange with you prior to your departure that, should you arrive in the agreed upon pick up window, a member of our staff will be there to welcome you, easily identifiable in a GVI t-shirt or holding a GVI sign and wearing a friendly smile.
-This means there will be someone there to greet you as you land, and from there you will be transported to your GVI base to start your adventure and meet the rest of your team.

 Your Impact